Policy Information

 Definitions

-1. Travel Authorization: Electronic form utilized for the collection of detailed travel information and serves as the official University record of the business trip regardless of funding source.
+- Travel Request: A request completed in the Travel & Expense system utilized to document and budget University travel.
+The Travel Request serves as the official University record of the business trip regardless of funding source.

-2. Travel Advance: Funds issued to a traveler seven days in advance of the trip to ease the burden of out-of-pocket expenses while conducting University business.
+- Travel Cash Advance: An cash advance issued to a Traveler seven days in advance of the trip to ease the burden of out-of-pocket expenses while conducting University business.
 The amount is determined based on a budget assessment of the trip.
-See 14.11 Travel Funding for additional details.
+See 14.11 Travel Payment & Funding for additional details and alternative payment methods.

 Policy